Names are in Orange and dates in (Orange) have been added by me according to the publishing date of the Plaindealer.

 Those who attended the funeral from out of town were the following; Michael O'Neil, of El Paso; Wm.
 O'Neil, of Minneapolis; Edward and Bernard O'Neil, of Kentland, Ind.; Miss Fannie Power and Arthur render, of Peoria; Wm.
 Render, Wm.
 Fitzgerald and Mike Fitzgerald, of El Paso.

 MARCH 15, 1912

 Mrs. William F. Hercules, a former well known resident of this community, died at the family home near Pennville, Ind., on Friday (Mar.
 8) morning last at an early hour, death being the result of kidney trouble.
 The remains were brought here on Saturday evening and taken to the Eby home, north of town, the funeral services being held at the Chatsworth Baptist church on Sunday afternoon, Rev. Gunn officiating.

-Mina J. Gordon was born at Pontiac, Ill., March 20, 1878.
-She was united in marriage with William f.
-Hercules at Chatsworth on September 29, 1897.
+Nina J. Gordon was born at Pontiac, Ill., March 20, 1878.
+She was united in marriage with William F. Hercules at Chatsworth on September 29, 1897.
 She was the mother of four children, two having died in infancy.
 Those surviving are Alta, aged 12, and Adelbert, aged 11 years.
 In 1905 the family left Chatsworth moving to Paulding, Ohio, and in 1911 they moved to Pennville, Ind., where a home was purchased with the thought of good surroundings for their children, but in the midst of life the messenger of death came and bade the mother to another world.

 She was converted at the age of thirteen and joined the Baptist church of Pontiac, later transferring her membership to the Chatsworth Baptist church.
 After going to Ohio and Indiana she affiliated herself with the M.E. church, there being no Baptist church there.